 Location: Select the closest location to your devices.

-Click the notification button to monitor the creation of the resource instance.
-Once the service is successfully deployed, click Pin to dashboard, and then Go to resource.
+Select the notification button to monitor the creation of the resource instance.
+Once the service is successfully deployed, select Pin to dashboard, and then Go to resource.

-Click the All resources button from the left-hand menu of the Azure portal.
-Select the Device Provisioning service instance that you created in the preceding section.
+Select the All resources button from the left-hand menu of the Azure portal.
+Select the Device Provisioning Service instance that you created in the preceding section.

-On the Device Provisioning Service summary blade, select Linked IoT hubs.
-Click the + Add button seen at the top.
+From the Device Provisioning Service's menu, select Linked IoT hubs.
+Hit the + Add button seen at the top.

-On the Add link to IoT hub page, provide the following information to link your new Device Provisioning service instance to an IoT hub.
-Then click Save.
+On the Add link to IoT hub page, provide the following information to link your new Device Provisioning Service instance to an IoT hub.
+Then hit Save.

 Access Policy: Select iothubowner as the credentials for establishing the link with the IoT hub.

 Now you should see the selected hub under the Linked IoT hubs blade.
-You might need to click Refresh to show Linked IoT hubs.
+You might need to hit Refresh for it to show up.

 Clean up resources

-- From the left-hand menu in the Azure portal, click All resources and then select your Device Provisioning service.
-At the top of the All resources blade, click Delete.
+- From the left-hand menu in the Azure portal, select All resources and then select your Device Provisioning Service.
+At the top of the device detail pane, select Delete.

-- From the left-hand menu in the Azure portal, click All resources and then select your IoT hub.
-At the top of the All resources blade, click Delete.
+- From the left-hand menu in the Azure portal, select All resources and then select your IoT hub.
+At the top of the hub detail pane, select Delete.

-In this Quickstart, you’ve deployed an IoT hub and a Device Provisioning service instance, and linked the two resources.
-To learn how to use this set up to provision a simulated device, continue to the Quickstart for creating simulated device.
+In this quickstart, you’ve deployed an IoT hub and a Device Provisioning Service instance, and linked the two resources.
+To learn how to use this setup to provision a simulated device, continue to the quickstart for creating a simulated device.